-Individuals and families who purchase health insurance coverage through the Health Insurance Marketplace may be eligible for the premium tax credit.
-This tax credit can help make purchasing health insurance coverage more affordable for people with low to moderate incomes.
-The premium tax credit is refundable so even if you have little or no income tax liability you still may benefit.
-You may choose to have the Health Insurance Marketplace make advance payments of the premium tax credit directly to your health insurance company to help cover the cost of monthly premiums.
+Individuals and families who purchase health insurance coverage through a Health Insurance Marketplace may be eligible for the premium tax credit.
+This tax credit helps make purchasing health insurance coverage more affordable for people with low to moderate incomes.
+The premium tax credit is refundable, so even if you have little or no income tax liability you still may benefit.
+Eligible taxpayers may choose to have the Health Insurance Marketplace make advance payments of the premium tax credit directly to your health insurance company to help cover the cost of monthly premiums.

-The open enrollment period to purchase health insurance coverage for 2015 through the Marketplace runs from November 15, 2014, through February 15, 2015.
-Under certain circumstances eligible individuals may qualify for a Special Enrollment Period and may enroll in a health plan through the Marketplace.
-The Department of Health and Human Services administers the requirements for the Marketplace and the health plans they offer.
+Each year there is an open enrollment period to purchase health insurance for coverage in the following year.
+Under certain circumstances, eligible individuals may qualify for a Special Enrollment Period to enroll in a health plan through the Marketplace.
+The Department of Health and Human Services administers the requirements for the Marketplaces and the health plans they offer.
 For more information about your coverage options, financial assistance and the Marketplace, visit HealthCare.gov.

-For more information about these and other tax provisions included in the Affordable Care Act, see our Affordable Care Act (ACA) Tax Provisions page on IRS.gov/aca.
-Additional information about exemptions is available on the Individual Shared Responsibility Provision Web page on IRS.gov/aca.
-This includes Publication 5156 (PDF), Facts about the Individual Shared Responsibility Payment, a chart, IRS You Tube video – Individual Shared Responsibilities - Overview and Questions and Answers.
+For more information about these and other tax provisions included in the Affordable Care Act, see our Affordable Care Act (ACA) Tax Provisions page.
+Additional information about exemptions is available on the Individual Shared Responsibility Provision Web page.
+This includes Publication 5156 (PDF), Facts about the Individual Shared Responsibility Payment, a chart, IRS You Tube video – Individual Shared Responsibilities - Overview, and Questions and Answers.

 Page Last Reviewed or Updated: February 05, 2016